michaelirick/sekai/README.md

 # README

-This is a Rails/React app to help organize my worldbuilding.
+有世界 (Yūsekai, 'existing-world') is a Rails/React app to help organize my worldbuilding.
 I am a big user of WorldAnvil (highly recommend) but have more specific needs.
 This application will heavily leverage what was developed in my conlang app, Lehintos.

+## 有世界

+All software names come from someone trying to be overly clever; 有世界 (Yūsekai) is no exception.
+It initially came from attempts to pun the Japanese genre of 異世界 (isekai, 'other-world') with a further pun on Yū sounding sort of like English 'you'.

 ## Major Concepts